 I spent my first few days in the Falklands in a state of destitution.
-There is just one bank, and it doesn’t have a cash machine, so visitors arriving on a Saturday like I did have to wait until the bank opens on the Monday before they can get any money out.
-If they have the bad luck to arrive at a time when that Monday is a public holiday then they’re in trouble.
-And if they also have the bad luck to have only managed to get hold of 40 pounds of Sterling in Santiago before they arrive, and for those 40 pounds to turn out to be old bank notes that are no longer valid, then their first few days in the islands will require them to impose on the charitable nature of the Falkland Islanders.
+There was just one bank, and it didn’t have a cash machine, so visitors arriving on a Saturday like I did would have to wait until the bank opened on the Monday before they could get any money out.
+Except that the Monday was a public holiday, on account of the Queen’s birthday apparently having happened.
+And on top of that I’d only managed to get hold of 40 pounds of sterling in Santiago before I arrived, and those 40 pounds turned out to be old bank notes that were no longer valid.
+My first few days in the islands required me to impose on the charitable nature of the Falkland Islanders.

-This was the situation I found myself in, on account of the Monday being the Queen’s birthday.
-This is something that we would never dream of celebrating in the UK and it certainly isn’t a public holiday.
+The Queen’s birthday is something that we would never dream of celebrating in the UK and it certainly isn’t a public holiday.
 But here, before I’d arrived on the Saturday, there had been parades and ceremonies, and most things were closed on the Monday.
-Fortunately I was staying at Kay’s B&B, and Kay was supremely helpful and kind in all matters.
-She lent me enough money to last until the bank finally opened on the Tuesday morning.
-I would have been in dire straits without her help so I was very grateful.
+Fortunately I was staying at Kay’s B&B, and Kay was very kind and lent me enough money to last until the bank finally opened on the Tuesday morning.
+I would have been in dire straits without her help.

 I had booked a flight to Saunders Island for the Tuesday.
-Flights in the Faklands don’t follow a fixed timetable – there are normally two flights a day, one at 8am and one at 11am, but where they go depends on who needs to travel.
-Luckily I was on the second flight, which meant I had time to get to the bank and get some money, at the offensive cost of 4.5% plus £1.50 for a phone call to validate the transaction.
-If I had wanted Sterling instead of Falklands pounds they’d have charged me a truly disgusting 1% extra.
+Flights in the Falklands don’t follow a fixed timetable – they just go where and when people need to travel.
+They normally fly at 8am, but luckily today there was a second flight, which meant I had time to get to the bank and get some money, at the offensive cost of 4.5% plus a sickening £1.50 for a phone call to the UK to validate the transaction.
+If I had wanted Sterling instead of Falklands pounds they’d have charged me an outrageous 1% extra.